-According to a former ringside doctor, Conor McGregor suffered mild traumatic brain injury.
+According to a former ringside doctor, Conor McGregor suffered a mild traumatic brain injury.
 In his TKO stoppage loss to Floyd Mayweather on August 26th.
 The physician has detailed how Byrd’s reason for stopping the fight was not in fact fatigue.
 But in fact that the referee Robert Byrd saw that McGregor was suffering from concussion.
 Resulting in his loss of balance and poor coordination.

-Being wobbly in the setting of pugilistic trauma, will always be treated as the result of head trauma and not fatigue.
+Being wobbly in the setting of pugilistic trauma will always be treated as a result of head trauma and not fatigue.
 And to allow a fighter to continue on would be grossly negligent.
 So it seems on the surface that McGregor did suffer a lot of trauma in the fight.
 And that McGregor was out on his feet before the referee stopped the fight.

 With a range of opinions on whether the fight was stopped too early.
 With some people including McGregor himself calling for him to be given more time.
 Or to at least allow Mayweather to put him down once.
-Perhaps in reality, the stoppage by Byrd was the best outcome.
+Perhaps, in reality, the stoppage by Byrd was the best outcome.
 Nobody wants to see a fighter get seriously injured, leaving permanent damage.